PoonkaNiyan/jameshfisher.com/_posts/2017-01-21-c-lvalue-rvalue.md

 ```

 It turns out this one is just fine, because ... string literals are lvalues!
 When we write `"foo"`, we reserve memory for that string in an addressable location.
+Notes by Rathinavelu Name of function, and of an array are address (pointer) constants and so, being constants, can not appear on LHS, in C. "soemthing" is a string constant ( in some constant pool maintained internally for sake of efficiency) whose address is not legally obtainable i.e. & " something" is syntax error.
+Implementations are not consistently behaving; not a language issue.
+C++ has different interpretation for lvalues and rvalues.
+In C: x=8; talks of lvalue of x; y=x talks of rvalue of x.
+If we have  p and q as pointers defined and initialized ,  *p =*q ; is valid ;*p is lvalue of what p points to; *q is rvalue of what q points to.